Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Imagine you have Metamask Wallet A, Trezor Wallet B, and Frame Wallet C, plus two other signer wallets.

 - To send 5 ETH, a proposal is made.
 Metamask Wallet A approves, Trezor Wallet B approves, and Frame Wallet C approves.
 The 3/5 threshold is met, and the ETH is sent.

+- Now, if Metamask Wallet A were hacked, the attacker, possessing only that one key, could not send the ETH.
+They would still need approvals from Trezor Wallet B and Frame Wallet C (or any other two valid signers from the remaining four) to reach the 3-signature threshold.
+The remaining secure signers could then vote to remove Metamask Wallet A as a signer and add a new one.